brianjking/dueling-docs/source/email.rst

 Privacy & Opting Out
 ------------------------

-You can opt-out (unsubscribe) at any time simply by clicking the **UNSUBSCRIBE** link in any email you receive.
+You can opt-out (unsubscribe) at any time by clicking the **UNSUBSCRIBE** link in any email you receive.

 For more information please visit our `Privacy Policy`_.